greenerservices/greenerservices.github.io/app/principles/actions/7c-take-a-lean-approach-to-notifications-and-documents.md

 ###  (i) Take a lean approach to notifications

 Notifications like emails have a carbon footprint.
 This can increase when they have attachments.
-For services with many users, these impacts can quickly mount.
+For services with many users these impacts can quickly mount.

 Take a lean approach to notifications by: